UoB-HPC/UoB-HPC.github.io/_posts/2020_10_09-SC20-activities.md

 ## MCHPC'20: Workshop on Memory Centric High Performance Computing

 Batched linear algebra is an important piece of the HPC arsenal.
-For finite element codes, batches of very small linear systems, are created and solve on the fly.
+For finite element codes, batches of very small linear systems are created and solved on the fly.
 Tom Deakin will present work co-authored with James Cownie, Simon McIntosh-Smith, Justin Lovegrove and Richard Smedley-Stevenson on how the way memory is allocated can cause big performance differences.
 In the paper, [Hostile Cache Implications for Small, Dense Linear Solves](https://sc20.supercomputing.org/presentation/?id=ws_mchpc102&sess=sess195) which we'll present in the [MCHPC'20 workshop](https://passlab.github.io/mchpc/mchpc2020/), we observe false-sharing cache behaviour, something which is crucial to mitigate for good performance.

 ## PyHPC 2020: 9th Workshop on Python for High-Performance and Scientific Computing

-PhD Student, and Research Engineer at HPE, Clément Foyer will be sharing their work along with Simon McIntosh-Smith and co-authors from BSC and NAG on *Enabling System Wide Shared Memory for Performance Improvement in PyCOMPSs Applications* at the [PYHPC 2020](https://pyhpc.io) workshop.
+PhD Student and Research Engineer at HPE, Clément Foyer will be sharing their work along with Simon McIntosh-Smith and co-authors from BSC and NAG on *Enabling System Wide Shared Memory for Performance Improvement in PyCOMPSs Applications* at the [PYHPC 2020](https://pyhpc.io) workshop.
 Shared memory support was added to parallel Python programs in PyCOMPSs and they show performance improvements of using this approach.

 You can find out when this talk will be shown in the [schedule](https://sc20.supercomputing.org/session/?sess=sess227).